 Using the Go button you can start the processing.
 The images in the folder, including those in the subfolders, will be processed one by one and shown on the screen.
 The stocking is represented as “TreesPerHectare”, together with a TreeCount.
 You will see each image pop up with the detection and stocking estimates as it is processed.

-You can stop the processing at any stage using the Exit button.
+You can stop the processing at any stage using the Stop button.
 Once you processing is complete, check out the results

 Video Processing Workflow